How To Get Tickets To The Louvre

 The beautiful interiors of the Louvre

-Way N. 7: Buy tickets to the Louvre on FNAC website
+Buy Louvre Paris tickets on FNAC website

-FNAC is a massive online retail store where you can buy all sorts of things, including tickets to events and attractions.
 To be fair, the website tends to be confusing, and it is not very user friendly.
 Upon navigating you will see that only the main page is in English, but you can ask Google to translate the other pages.

-If you can go over these obstacles, FNAC is a great website to get tickets.
-Here they cost more as they usually include access to a special exhibit or event, and you can pick up your physical ticket at one of the many FNAC location in Paris – I am sure there is one close to where you are staying.
+Tickets on this site cost a bit more as they usually include access to a special exhibit or event, and you can pick up your physical ticket at one of the many FNAC location in Paris – I am sure there is one close to where you are staying.

 interesting paintings